 - Source file begin and end lines of the protocol definition (if applicable)

-- List of public predicates declared by the protocol
+- List of public predicates and operators declared by the protocol

-- List of protected predicates declared by the protocol
+- List of protected predicates and operators declared by the protocol

-- List of private predicates declared by the protocol
+- List of private predicates and operators declared by the protocol

 - List of properties for a predicate declared by the protocol